 5S training should explain the pillars of 5S, its applications in the workplace, how 5S fits in with the company’s goals, and what role each person will play in maintaining an effective 5S workplace.

 A Lean mindset should be established before even starting the processes of 5S.
 Accountability along with setting expectations is vital.
 What is expected and who and what will benefit from the changes?

 When creating a plan, it is most helpful to start out with an actual business case or reason for the changes to be made.
 How will the improvement affect or benefit the bottom line?
 For instance, is there time being wasted searching for something?
 Or is there a lack of organization or a need for visual management?
 Pinpoint some of the most relevant needs in the particular work environment.

 It is important to avoid trying to get the best Standard Operating Practices (SOPs) immediately.
 Likewise, it is also just as important not to impose specific SOPs on the teams.
 When employees are forced into doing something without being asked for input or thoughts, the first natural reaction is to actually resist the change.

-Furthermore, many employees harbor a wealth of knowledge that could be exponentially beneficial when it comes to possible improvements and ideas for change.
+Furthermore, many employees harbor a wealth of knowledge that could be beneficial for coming up with possible improvements and ideas for change.
 Paul Dakin, Director at Hollybush Interim Management Services Ltd., suggests using the employees to generate the initial standards.
 He states: